Tips for Damaged Hair

 Use a scientifically formulated product that has been tested and proven to repair damaged hair such as H2 Ion.
 The most effective products do much more than moisturizing the surface; they penetrate the core of each hair strand and replenish it from the inside out.

 Trade in your hairbrush for a wide-toothed comb to limit hair breakage.
 Do not ever brush wet or damp hair!

 Rough styling too easily damages all damaged hair further.
 You should avoid rubber bands, headbands and hats as well — all are associated with increased hair damage.

 #5: Tips for Moisturizing to Repair Damaged Hair

 One of the main sources of hair damage is dryness.
 Without sufficient moisture, the hair shaft becomes brittle and easily broken or damaged.
-Talk to your stylist and make sure you are using a top-quality shampoo and conditioner (you may want to ask if your stylist has any other tips for damaged hair).
+Talk to your stylist and make sure you are using a top-quality shampoo and conditioner.

 In addition, leaving your conditioner in your hair for an additional 2-5 minutes will help provide the moisture your hair needs to help heal damaged hair.
 When moisturizing, pay special attention to the tips and ends of your hair.